Milan Lalkovič: Walsall

 Lalkovič rejoined Walsall on 16 July 2015, signing a one–year deal with the Saddlers.
 He scored his first goal in his second spell at Walsall in a League Cup tie against Brighton & Hove Albion.

 Portsmouth

 On 28 June 2016, Lalkovič signed a two-year deal with Portsmouth for an undisclosed fee after failing to agree a new contract with Walsall.
 He scored his first goal for the club in a 5–1 win over Barnet on 24 September 2016.

 On 20 January 2017, Lalkovič joined Scottish Premiership side Ross County on loan for the remainder of the 2016–17 campaign.

 On transfer deadline day, Milan had his contract cancelled 6 months early by mutual consent.

 Czech First League

-On 18 October 2018, Lalkovič joined Czech First Division Side Sigma Olomouc on a short-term deal until the end of the season.
+On 18 October 2018, Lalkovič joined Czech First League side Sigma Olomouc on a short-term deal until the end of the season.
 After the season, he left Sigma Olomouc for FC Baník Ostrava.

+On 2 February 2021, Lalkovič joined fellow Czech First League side Příbram on a short-term deal until the end of the season.

+Return to England

+On 2 November 2021, Lalkovic returned to England, after signing for National League North side Boston United.

+In October 2024, following two years in Greece, Lalkovič once again returned to England, joining Northern Premier League Division One West club Stalybridge Celtic.
+The following month, he joined National League North side Rushall Olympic.
+In March 2025, Lalkovic joined fellow National League North side Chorley on a non-contract basis.